WELCOME TO OUR 53rd SOLAR ECLIPSE* EXPEDITION FEATURING

 CABIN AVAILABILITY TABLE

 Check the table below to see if the cabin you want is reserved or not.
 Prices are shown per person.
-There are 3 triple cabins and 3 handicapped configured cabins.
-All other staterooms and suites accommodate 2 persons per room.
+All remaining staterooms and suites accommodate 2 persons per room.

 |NO.||TYPE||AVAILABLE?||TRIPLE?||CONFIGURED FOR PERSONS WITH DISABILITIES?|